MozillaReality/horizon/README.md

 ## Development

-To start the server and file watchers:
+To start the server and file watchers run the following on the command line:

-    npm start
+    gulp

 If you wish to serve the site from a different port:

-    PORT=8000 npm start
+    PORT=8000 gulp

 ### Running inside of a graphene build